himstar/Advanced-Image-Mapping-Tool/README.md

 Frameworks Used: Bootstrap, AngularJs, Jquery UI <br>
 Cloud Sever & SSL: Managed by CloudFlare <br>
 Developed By: <a href="https://www.himstar.info"> Himanshu Dhiraj Mishra </a><br>
+(GitHub shared source code missing templete files due to licence issue, you need to import it manumally)